 The color variances are also calculated in a similar way, where each of the RGBA components is linearly interpolated across the geometry of the primitive.
+With the hardware blender, each edge can be independently programmed to either have antialiasing or not.
 The Rasterizer determines the coverage value of each pixel as a function of the pixel center to the closest edge distance.